DimYfantidis/solar_demo/README.md

     ```
     python setup.py -build-depend -build-proj -run /planets:the_solar_system
     ```
-    The `setup.py` script automatically creates and handle's the project's file structure, downloads and compiles [dependencies](#ii-dependencies), links them to the project, compiles the project and executes the generated executable with the `/planets:*` command line argument.
+    The `setup.py` script automatically creates and handle's the project's file structure, downloads and compiles [dependencies](#ii-dependencies), links them to the project, compiles the project and executes the generated executable with the `/planets:<SOLAR-DIR>` command line argument.

-    For more information on the build automation python script, refer to the [Build Automation](#iii-build-automation) subsection or type (within the repo's dir):
+    For more information on the build automation python script, refer to the [Build Automation](#iii-build-automation) subsection as well as the script's instruction using:
     ```
     python setup.py -help
     ```